LYU-Shulun-CN/the-knowledge-of-modern-web-development/mdn-notes/2-web-demestified.md

 * Bitmap for web: `JEPG` / `PNG` / `GIF`
 * Vector for web: `SVG`

-Drawing SVG software:
+**Drawing SVG software:**
 * Inskape
 * Illustrator
 * Sketch

-JavaScirpt libraries:
+**JavaScirpt libraries**:
 * snap.svg
 * Bonsai
 * D3.js

-1. SVG is a vector image format, and it's perfect for creating images that stay sharp at any scale.
+1. `SVG` is a vector image format, and it's perfect for creating images that stay sharp at any scale.

 2. It can be authored, styled and scripted like HTML would be.

-3. It's easier to use a drawing tool to create an SVG image.
+3. It's easier to use a drawing tool to create an `SVG` image.

 ## How do web browsers work?
 > How browsers work?